Can you convert a truss roof loft?

-What is a trussed roof?
+What is a truss roof?

 Feasibility of a trussed roof